 GTO Pharma, LLC is a New York–based drug development company.
 Since 2014, GTO has focused its efforts on developing a safe and efficacious topical treatment for certain painful female sexual disorders including vestibulodynia and dyspareunia which constitute the main causes of sexual pain.
 The result of this effort has been the development, testing and patenting of several non-hormonal compound formulations which effectively treat these conditions and provide other sexual health benefits such as sexual arousal, lubrication, and intensity of orgasm, thus leading to a fuller and more satisfying sexual life and well-being.

-The GTO compounds are based on a sinecatechins ointment which is a previously approved FDA botanical drug for a different indication that has Phase IV safety data, and does not affect reproductive function.
+The GTO compounds are based on a sinecatechins ointment which is a previously approved FDA botanical drug for a different indication that has Phase IV safety data.
 Moreover, this drug has been used for over 20 years by tens of thousands of patients

 GTO compounds are safe and effective alternatives to, or may be prescribed in combination with, estrogens or other hormones used to treat genitourinary syndrome of menopause.
 GTO compounds are safe for women for whom estrogens are contraindicated.
 In premenopausal women, GTO compounds can safely be used in conjunction with birth control medications.
 The treatment regimen is a topical application and may be used “as needed” or on a periodic basis and is suitable for use by women 18 and over, particularly those afflicted with vestibulodynia.